manishPh/kwiz-backend/quiz_configs/README.md

 # 📝 Kwiz Configuration System

 ## Overview
-This system allows non-technical team members to create quiz configurations using simple JSON files that can be easily imported into the Kwiz app.
+This system allows team members to create and upload quiz configurations using simple JSON files through the Django Admin interface.

-## 🚀 Quick Start: Upload a Quiz (Recommended Method)
+## 🚀 How to Upload a Quiz

 ### For Team Members with Admin Access

-1. **Create your quiz JSON file** (see format below or use `production/EXAMPLE_quiz_template.json` as template)
+1. **Create your quiz JSON file** (see format below or use templates in `templates/` folder)
 2. **Go to Django Admin**: `https://your-domain.com/admin/`
 3. **Navigate to**: Quiz → Quiz Config Uploads
 4. **Click**: "Add Quiz Config Upload"